Quadrilateral

-This is a special case of the n-gon interior angle sum formula: S = (n − 2) × 180°.
+This is a special case of the n-gon interior angle sum formula: S = (n − 2) × 180° (here, n=4).

 All non-self-crossing quadrilaterals tile the plane, by repeated rotation around the midpoints of their edges.

 Simple quadrilaterals

 Any quadrilateral that is not self-intersecting is a simple quadrilateral.

 Convex quadrilateral

 In a convex quadrilateral all interior angles are less than 180°, and the two diagonals both lie inside the quadrilateral.